Armored Core: Last Raven: Armored Core: Last Raven Portable

 Armored Core: Last Raven was re-released for the PlayStation Portable as Armored Core: Last Raven Portable.
 In Japan, it was released on March 4, 2010.
 A North American version was later released on May 4, while a European version was released on July 14.
 The re-release includes widescreen support, an ad hoc multiplayer mode, and the ability to import save data from Armored Core 3: Portable.

 Reception

 Last Raven received "mixed or average reviews" on both platforms according to the review aggregator websites GameRankings and Metacritic.
 The game was praised for continuing the impressive level of customization that Armored Core has become renown for, yet it was also cited as a daunting barrier to new players.
-GameSpot's review of the PlayStation 2 version claimed the difficulty of the story and arena missions were too steep, and relied too much on trial and error to customize the player character successfully for the challenges at hand.
+GameSpots review of the PlayStation 2 version claimed the difficulty of the story and arena missions were too steep, and relied too much on trial and error to customize the player character successfully for the challenges at hand.
 IGNs review of the same console version was slightly more favorable, but still criticized the game's extreme learning curve, the lack of new graphics, and lack of significant innovations to the game's formula.
 In Japan, Famitsu gave the game a score of 29 out of 40 for the PS2 version, and 26 out of 40 for the PSP version.